 - The certificate must be valid at the time of upload.
 You cannot upload a certificate before its validity period begins (the certificate's

-date). - The private key must be unencrypted.
+NotBeforedate) or after it expires (the certificate'sNotAfterdate). - The private key must be unencrypted.
 You cannot upload a private key that is protected by a password or passphrase.
 For help decrypting an encrypted private key, see Troubleshooting.

 - The certificate, private key, and certificate chain must all be PEM-encoded.
 For help converting these items to PEM format, see Troubleshooting.